Manmeet Bhullar: Minister of Human Services

 On December 13, 2013, Bhullar was promoted to the position of Minister of Human Services putting him in charge of the third largest ministry by expenditures in government and overseeing more than 4,000 employees.
 There he has been credited with fixing Alberta's child intervention system.
 He changed the law to empower families to speak up about their experiences with the system, made new investments in mental health supports for families involved in child intervention, hosted the first ever Alberta Minister's Forum on Child Sexual Abuse and began a campaign to find a mentor for every child in care in the province.

 Minister of Infrastructure

 Bhullar was appointed as Minister of Infrastructure in Fall 2014 by newly elected premier Jim Prentice.
 He held the position until dissolution of the Legislature in 2015.

 Opposition

 Bhullar was one of only 10 Progressive Conservative MLAs who were returned in the 2015 provincial election that defeated the Prentice government.
 He sat on the opposition benches in the Alberta legislature until his death.

 Death

 Bhullar died in a motor vehicle collision north of Red Deer, Alberta while driving from Calgary to Edmonton in bad weather on the Queen Elizabeth II highway, on November 23, 2015.
 Bhullar had stopped to assist a driver involved in a collision and sustained fatal injuries after he was struck by a semi truck that had lost control descending a hill.

+Legacy

+In 2015, the Lester B. Pearson High School Manmeet Singh Bhullar Memorial Scholarship was created by the teacher Sunny Minhas.
+On June 30, 2016, the Calgary Board of Education announced a new public elementary school in the Martindale neighborhood would be named after Bhullar.
+The school was opened in September 2016.
+On November 19, 2016, the Calgary Board of Education Legacy Award was posthumously awarded to Bhullar.
+In 2017, the Mount Royal University Manmeet Singh Bhullar Inspire Award was started by the Mount Royal University Sikh Students Association.
+In January 2019, a park named after Bhullar was opened in Rotary-Mattamy Greenway in Taradale, Calgary, close to where Bhullar and his wife lived.
+In December 2021, the constituency Calgary-McCall was renamed to Calgary-Bhullar-McCall.